odmsolutions/odmsolutions.github.io/index.md

 Other familiar python tools include: Flask, Requests.

 See more on how Danny Staple is also using Python to work with robots at <a href="http://orionrobots.co.uk">OrionRobots</a> - stuff with Raspberry Pi and Arduino.

-## Automation

-ODM have been working in automation for continuous integration systems with Sky, Cisco and Synamedia since 2010.
-This is automation of software builds, software testing and delivery into test/integration teams.

-ODM has been using Hudson/Jenkins since 2009 and have made contributions to some of the public plugins for the system, as well as being involved in the JIRA/mailing list communities.
-This includes system admin, extending with Jelly, and building jobs with it.

 ## Test automation